Enstrom at Rotors ‘n Ribs 2023

 All told, we flew about seven and a half hours over the course of two days.
 Bill tells me he collected some great feedback for our engineers to work with, and I got to meet some great customers.
 Not bad for a day in the life of a helicopter salesman.

-Dennis Martin is the Vice President of Sales & Marketing for Enstrom Helicopter Corporation.
+Dennis Martin is the Chief Commercial Officer for Enstrom Helicopter Corporation.
 He has been with Enstrom for more than 14 years, working in both sales and engineering, and has traveled to over 25 different countries.
 Dennis is a commercial-rated rotary and fixed-wing pilot, as well as an A&P/IA.

 About Enstrom HelicopterFrom Rudy Enstrom’s early designs in 1943 to initial testing in a Michigan Quarry in 1957 to aircraft operating on six continents, Enstrom Helicopter Corporation has maintained a reputation for safety, value and performance.
 Based in Menominee, Michigan and proudly made in the United States, Enstrom has a rich history for design innovation.
 The goal is to provide helicopters to the customer’s exact specification and deliver support and maintenance worldwide.